8. LFUN

 See protected symbols as well.

-This function is to index the current object with the string
+This function is to set the value at symbol index of the current object to value.

 Left side division/split callback.